mammuth/TUM.sexy/redirect/README.md

 - The list on the frontpage (tum.sexy) updates automagically aswell :sunglasses:

-Hint: the display:[true|false] field is used to determine wether this redirect should be displayed on the frontpage or not.
+Hint: the display:[true|false] field is used to determine whether this redirect should be displayed on the frontpage or not.